neuroinformatics-unit/datashuttle/docs/source/pages/tutorials/getting_started.md

 :::{tab-item} Python API
 :sync: python

-We can use the `download_data` method (the download equivalent method of the `upload_data` function).
+We can use the `download_data()` method (the download equivalent method of the `upload_data()`).

-We will select to download only the behavioural data from our first session, using a few convenience shortcuts available for custom transfers
+We will download only the behavioural data from the first session, using a few shortcuts available for custom transfers

 ```python
 project.download_data(